Prabathunni/Prabathunni/README.md

 ## About Me
 I'm a **MERN Stack Developer** passionate about building web applications and exploring new technologies.
 I enjoy coding, problem-solving, and continuously improving my skills.
-Goal :📈 to master full-stack development and build scalable web applications.
+Goal :📈to master full-stack development and build scalable web applications.

 ## Tech Stack
 ### **Frontend:**